Under The Microscope With The Fool

 Eagle

-Meaning: Higher octave of Scorpio energy, redirection of reproductive energy, higher knowledge.
+Meaning: Higher octave of Scorpio energy, redirection of reproductive power, knowledge, having a greater vantage, perception, transformation, guidance.

 Also Seen In: The Wheel of Fortune, The World